microsoft/OpenAPI.NET/README.md

 - Provide OpenAPI description writers for both V2 and V3 specification formats.
 - Enable developers to create Readers that translate different data formats into OpenAPI descriptions.

-# Readers
+# Processors
-The OpenAPI.NET project holds the base object model for representing OpenAPI descriptions as .NET objects.
-Translation for different data types into this object model is handled by reading raw JSON/YAML or from individual "Readers", a number of which are in the works.
+The OpenAPI.NET project holds the base object model for representing OpenAPI documents as .NET objects.
+Some developers have found the need to write processors that convert other data formats into this OpenAPI.NET object model.
+We'd like to curate that list of processors in this section of the readme.

-The base JSON and YAML Readers are built into this project.
-Below is the list of supported "reader" projects.
+The base JSON and YAML processors are built into this project.
+Below is the list of the other supported processor projects.

-- .NET Comment Reader: [Coming Soon]
+- [**C# Comment / Annotation Processor**](https://github.com/Microsoft/OpenAPI.NET.CSharpAnnotations) : Converts standard .NET annotations ( /// comments ) emitted from your build (MSBuild.exe) into OpenAPI.NET document object.

 # Example Usage